Ficool

 The Uchiha clan possesses powerful dojutsu, Hikaru thought as he moved.
 I don't know if he's awakened his Sharingan, but I should assume the worst-case scenario.

-With his kunai, Takeshi deflected the incoming shurikens, the metallic clinks echoing through the competition venue.
+With his kunai, Takeshi deflected the incoming shurikens.
+The metallic clinks echoed through the competition venue.
 His movements were precise and economical, showing systematic training.

 As the shurikens clattered to the ground, Hikaru closed the distance between them, targeting the brief opening created by his opponent's defensive actions.
 He launched a high kick aimed at Takeshi's chin from below.

 Takeshi surprised him by smiling instead of showing shock.
-He ducked beneath the kick and countered with a powerful uppercut, his response suggesting he had anticipated the combination.
+He ducked beneath the kick and countered with a powerful uppercut.
+His response suggested he had anticipated the combination.

-Hikaru immediately realized he had fallen into a trap, quickly bringing both hands up to guard against the surprise attack.
+Hikaru immediately realized he had fallen into a trap.
+He quickly brought both hands up to guard against the surprise attack.
 The force of the blocked punch sent vibrations through his arms, but he managed to absorb the impact without serious damage.

-He flipped backward to create distance and reposition himself, wiping sweat from his forehead as he reassessed his opponent's capabilities.
+He flipped backward to create distance and reposition himself.
+He wiped sweat from his forehead as he reassessed his opponent's capabilities.
 Takeshi's counter-attack had been too smooth, too prepared.

 Observing his opponent's rapid approach, Hikaru swiftly threw the final two shurikens he held, following immediately with a roundhouse kick.
 The combination was designed to create confusion about which attack was the real threat.